taufek/blog/_posts/2020-07-27-recursive-query-with-postgresql.markdown

 | 2 | Michael Montano | Engineering Lead | 1 |
 | 3 | Kayvon Beykpour | Product Lead | 1 |

-These are all the subordinates for employee id 1.
+Above are all the subordinates for employee id 1.
 Then it will do the same query for each of these subordinates and it will keep going until the recursive query didn't get any output.
 At the end it will UNION all the records you will see the end results as below: